phani-sudo/build-guide-1/topic/k2c-qli-build-ga/flash_images.rst

    ADB <https://docs.qualcomm.com/bundle/publicresource/topics/80-70015-253/additional_setup.html#connect-to-adb>`__
    to the device.

-4. Move the device to EDL mode:
+4. Move the device to EDL mode by running the following command on the host machine:

    ::

       adb shell reboot edl

-5. Verify whether the device has entered the QDL mode:
+5. Verify whether the device has entered the QDL mode by running the following command on the host machine:

    ::